VA Loan Guide: Eligibility, Best Lenders and How to Apply

 ProsCons

-Long draw periods, up to 10 years or more
+Long draw periods, up to 10 years or more.

-Lower upfront costs compared to home equity loans
+Lower upfront costs compared to home equity loans.

 Many veterans must pay a one-time funding fee when taking out a VA loan.
 This fee can be 2.3% or 3.6% of the loan amount, depending on how many times you’ve used the VA loan benefit.
-This can be financed into your loan amount.
-However, other closing costs on your VA cash-out refinance can’t be financed into your loan.
+This can be financed into your new loan amount.
+However, other closing costs on your VA cash-out refinance can’t be rolled into your loan.

 How to qualify for a VA cash-out refinance